 Cheaper to buy – Since petrol cars and combustion technology have been around for much longer, they are cheaper to buy or lease than plug-ins.
 Faster – In general, combustion-powered cars can reach higher speeds.
 Longer range – Unlike some EVs that have a limited range, petrol cars can cover more miles.

-Is it still wise to buy a petrol car?
+Is it still worth buying a petrol car?

 Petrol Cars Don’t Retain as Much Value Just by driving your petrol car out of the showroom when you buy it, it loses a considerable amount of its resale value.
 If you want to sell it after a year, it will have dropped in value by around 24%.

-Should I buy a petrol or diesel car in 2023?
+Should you buy a petrol or diesel car in the UK?

-Should you buy a petrol or hybrid engine?
+Should you buy an electric or petrol car?

 Are petrol cars easier to maintain than diesel?